tensorflow/docs/site/en/install/pip.md

     libraries, you will have to use TensorFlow with x86 emulation and Rosetta.

     Currently there is no official GPU support for running TensorFlow on MacOS.
-The following is instructions are for running on CPU.
+The following instructions are for running on CPU.

     ### 2. Check Python version